Is It Safe to Travel to Bolivia in 2026?

 Last updated: · Source: U.S. Department of State

 Bolivia, officially the Plurinational State of Bolivia, is a landlocked country located in central South America.
-In simple terms, the country's geography consists of a western Andean region and tropical lowlands to the east and north.
+Its geography primarily consists of an Andean region to the west and tropical lowlands to the east and north.

 Is It Safe to Travel to Bolivia in 2026?

 Bolivia is currently rated Level 2Exercise Increased Caution by the U.S. Department of State.
-Exercise increased caution in Bolivia due to civil unrest.
-Do not travel to the Chapare region due to a high level of violent crime.
+Exercise increased caution in Bolivia due to crime and civil unrest.
+Do not travel to Chapare Province due to crime and narcotrafficking.

 Key concerns cited in the advisory: